Types of Cyberbullying

 With cyberstalking, a cyberbully monitors a victim’s online presence closely.
 The bully can also make false accusations and threats against the victim and their loved ones.
 Additionally, cyberstalking can extend to the real world, becoming quite serious and dangerous for the victim and potentially their loved ones.

 Cyberstalking and offline stalking are both considered criminal offenses.
 In either instance, a victim can file a restraining order against their perpetrator.
 Furthermore, the perpetrator can face probation and jail time.

-A cyberbully outs a victim by openly revealing sensitive or personal information without their consent.
+Outing someone on social media occurs when a cyberbully openly reveals a person’s gender identity or sexual orientation without their consent.
 The bully does so in the hopes of embarrassing or humiliating the victim.

 Fraping occurs when a cyberbully uses a victim’s social media accounts to post inappropriate content with the victim’s name attached to it.
 In this scenario, the victim is tied to online content that can damage their reputation.

 Not all trolling is considered cyberbullying, but cyberbullies can troll victims by posting derogatory comments about them online in the hopes of hurting these individuals.